 Lee loved the rhythm of classes, her haven away from the hardscrabble farm.
 The double-door entry and long halls formed a sanctuary better than the hunchback's cathedral.
-Tobacco fields, pine-land woods, and endless chores melted away before her books, the school library, history class, and obligatory reports.
+Tobacco fields, pineland woods, and endless chores melted away before her books, the school library, history class, and obligatory reports.

-During lunch in the stale-smelling cafeteria, seated among the raucous farm boys with their different.
+During lunch in the stale-smelling cafeteria, seated among the raucous farm boys with their banty-rooster posturing, she felt anxious and different.
 As often as possible, she sat alone at the Formica tables, away from her classmates.
 But, when the next grade pushed through clunky doors, the monitor gestured her back to her group.